FrankVerdi/PypeIt/doc/tutorials/setup_gui.rst

 1. **Save Tab**: Saves only the currently displayed tab
 2. **Save All**: Saves all tabs that have unsaved changes

-The GUI will prompt you to specify a filename and location for each `.pypeit` file.
+The GUI will prompt you to specify the location for each `.pypeit` file.
 By default, files are named using the convention:

 .. code-block:: bash